 When I’m stuck on math questions I turn to my friend Chris who can write pixel perfect C# code in a chat window.
-Yesterday I needed to calculate where a line intersects a circle so after a few google searches I came up with this Google Dart code:
+Yesterday I needed to calculate where a line intersects a circle so after a few internet searches I came up with this Dart code:

 double x1=100.0; double y1=100.0; double x2=200.0; double y2=200.0; double radians=Math.atan2(y2-y1, x2-x1) ; double radius=50.0; double y3=y2+radius * Math.cos(radians); double x3=x2+radius * Math.sin(radians);

 As it turned out, I made two mistakes.
 The last two lines should be:

 double y3=y1+radius * Math.sin(radians); double x3=x1+radius * Math.cos(radians);

 How did I find out?
 Easy!
 I entered the code in the Dart editor and sent the generated link to Chris.
 He looked at the code, made some changes and sent a link back.

 I wrote this post to point out the power of a shared code editor and to show how to calculate where a line intersects a circle.
 Open the link in a recent Chrome or Firefox browser and press play!